Eric

 Oberlin College, and New York University's Gallatin School of Individualized

-Study, receiving his B.A. degree in '84.
+Study, receiving his B.A. degree in 1984.
 From

-'82 to '06, Dr. Miller and a partner (Diana Dunbar) co-directed Eric &
+1982 to 2002, Dr Eric and a partner (Diana Dunbar) co-directed Eric &

 Co.
 Video, which was based in NYC.
 In its early years, this company

-largescreen videoconferences and other multimedia events.
-Dr.
+produced videoconferences and other multimedia events.
+Dr

-Miller developed his interest in storytelling in the following manner:
+Eric developed his interest in storytelling in the following manner:

 writer, director, and performer.
 As an undergraduate, he was introduced

-to the study of Folklore by Dr. Phyllis Gorfain of the Department of English,
+to the study of Folklore by Dr Phyllis Gorfain of the Department of English,

 Oberlin College.
 Back